constantitus/nvim/README.md

 ## TODO
 - [ ] god, i need a vertical monitor so bad
-- [ ] tweak the  configs and change the keybinds
+- [p] tweak the  configs and change the keybinds
-- [ ] actually learn vim, lmao
+- [p] actually learn vim, lmao